 - Science activities

 - Tent camping

 No matter where you stay on camp, you’ll find a cozy place to rest your head and call home for your visit.
-Lakamaga has a variety of housing, and the type of housing for girls or groups will vary and depend on the session they attend.
+Camp Lakamaga has a variety of housing, and the type of housing for campers or groups will vary and depend on the session they attend.

-- Lakamaga yurts (a cross between a cabin and a tent) have bunk beds for 12 girls, a domed skylight, and screened windows and doors.
+- Lakamaga yurts (a cross between a cabin and a tent) have bunk beds for twelve campers, a domed skylight, and screened windows and doors.

-- Three-season cabins have two screened walls and sleep eight girls.
+- Three-season cabins have two screened walls, electricity and sleep six campers.

-- Four-season cabins have bunk beds, sleep eight girls, and have electricity and onsite bathrooms.
+- Four-season cabins have bunk beds, sleep six campers.

 12303 Lakamaga Trail N

 - Take I-35 to Highway 97 (2 miles south of Forest Lake).

 - Exit Highway 97 and follow east to Lofton Ave N (about 8.5 miles).